 - You might find that you have more questions in the days and weeks to come.
 The services your child uses, nursery or school or the health professionals at Just One Number will try to help you with these.

 - You may find websites and support groups for the particular diagnosis your child has.
 Norfolk Community Directory may have details of local charities and services.

 The diagnosis can be used to make sure that your child accesses the right support to help them make progress and reach their potential.

 If your child is under 5 years the paediatrician may tell you that your child has global developmental delay.
 In the pre-school years it is difficult to tell how much progress a child will make and whether or not the gap between them and their peers is growing or if things are improving.

 Some children will have special educational needs as a result of this delay and will need additional help in nursery and school.

-Things You can Do To Help...
+Things You can do To Help

-- The Early Years and Family service
+- The Early Child and Family Service (ECFS)